top of page

 “Curiosity without priorities is indulgence.
 Curiosity with discipline is what can lead to innovation.”

-Have you ever met someone who is quick to share a shiny new tool that promises to “double productivity” and yet, ironically, that same person is the slowest to deliver?
-That’s joyful exploration without containment, curiosity leaking into the wrong place.
+Have you ever met someone who quickly shares a shiny new tool that promises to “double productivity,” yet ironically, that same person is the slowest to deliver?
+That’s joyful exploration without containment, where curiosity leaks into the wrong areas.

-People with a structured approach will deliver their core commitments first, then carve out a container for exploration.
+People with a structured approach will deliver their core commitments first, then carve out time for exploration.
 In this protected space, joyful exploration becomes sharper and more purposeful.

 I’ve learned this myself.
 As a director, my working hours are consumed by core delivery, supporting clients and teams.
-But I carve out time after-hours or on weekends for innovation.
+However, I carve out time after hours or on weekends for innovation.
 Because that time is scarce, I focus intensely.
 I don’t want to waste it, so my experiments are always driven by discipline, purpose, and a focus on value-driven outcomes.
 My joyful exploration is disciplined, and it reliably leads to useful results.

-Google institutionalised this idea with “20% time,” where employees could pursue passion projects like Gmail without compromising their primary responsibilities.
+Google institutionalized this idea with “20% time,” allowing employees to pursue passion projects like Gmail without compromising their primary responsibilities.

 🔎 Reflective question: Where could you ring-fence curiosity time so it fuels progress instead of undermining it?

 Picture Sam.
-She’s found an exciting new AI tool and can’t wait to get his team trying it.
+She’s found an exciting new AI tool and can’t wait to get her team trying it.
 But this week, she and her colleagues are already staying late to finish an urgent deadline.
-Worse, Sam got so absorbed in playing with the tool that she hasn’t given his feedback in the review cycle, and that’s now holding the project up.
+Worse, Sam got so absorbed in playing with the tool that she hasn’t provided feedback in the review cycle, which is now holding the project up.

 That’s why deprivation sensitivity, the itch to close gaps, must be directed at the right target.
 Solving the wrong problem at the wrong time creates drag.
 Solving the right one at the right time creates momentum.